 Furnace locations may be in "confined space" or "unconfined space".
-Unconfined space is defined in Table 2 and Figure 6.
+Unconfined space is defined in Table 2 and Figure 8.
 These spaces may have adequate air by infiltration to provide air for combustion, ventilation, and dilution of flue gases.
 Buildings with tight construction (for example, weather stripping, heavily insulated, caulked, vapor barrier, etc.), may need additional air provided as described for confined space.

 Confined spaces are installations with less than 50 cu. ft. of space per 1000 BTU/hr input from all equipment installed.
-Air for combustion and ventilation requirements can be supplied from inside the building as in Figure 8 or from the outdoors, as in Figure 9.
+Air for combustion and ventilation requirements can be supplied from inside the building as in Figure 9 or from the outdoors, as in Figure 10.

-All air from inside the building as in Figure 8: The confined space shall be provided with two permanent openings communicating directly with an additional room(s) of sufficient volume so that the combined volume of all spaces meets the criteria for an unconfined space.
-The total input of all gas utilization equipment installed in the combined
+- 1. All air from inside the building as in Figure 9: The confined space shall be provided with two permanent openings connected directly to an additional room(s) of sufficient volume so that the combined volume of all spaces meets the criteria for an unconfined space.
+The total input of all gas utilization equipment installed in the combined space shall be considered in making this determination.
+Refer to Table 3, for minimum open areas required. - 2.
+All air from outdoors as in Figure 11: The confined space shall be provided with two permanent openings, one commencing within 12 inches of the top and one commencing within 12 inches of the bottom of the enclosure.